-The exceptions to the 75% stockholder approval requirement require either that (i) the business combination be approved by a majority of the Company's "continuing directors" or (ii) the business combination satisfy certain fair-price and procedural requirements.
+The exceptions to the 75% stockholder approval requirement require either that (i) the business combination be approved by a majority of the Company's "continuing directors" or (ii) the business combination satisfy certain fairprice and procedural requirements.
 In general, the fair-price requirements provide that in a two-step acquisition transaction, the interested stockholder must pay the stockholders of the Company in the second step either the same amount of cash or the same amount and type of consideration paid to acquire the Company's shares in the first step.
-A "continuing director" includes any director who (a) was a member of the Board before December 28, 1987 (the date the Company's Amended and Restated Articles of Incorporation were adopted), (b) is unaffiliated with the interested stockholder and was a director prior to the time the interested stockholder became an interested stockholder, or (c) any successor of a continuing director who is unaffiliated with the interested stockholder of a continuing director by a majority of continuing directors then on the Board.
+A "continuing director" includes any director who (a) was a member of the Board before December 28, 1987 (the date the Company's Amended and Restated Articles of Incorporation were adopted), (b) is unaffiliated with the interested stockholder and was a director prior to the time the interested stockholder became an interested stockholder, or (c) any successor of a continuing director who is unaffiliated with the interested stockholder and pajority of continuing directors then on the Board.